 When you’ve filled your dish or used up all your eggplant, pour on a few tablespoons of unsweetened soya milk (about a quarter of a cup).

 Cover the top of the eggplant parmesan with a thick layer of the cashew nut sauce and a sprinkling of homemade vegan parmesan or plain nutritional yeast.

 Serving Vegan Eggplant Parmesan

 I like to make a large casserole of this and I eat it in loads of different ways.
-Tapas by the TV, main dish for dinner, or a slice for lunch.
+Tapas, main dish for dinner, or a slice for lunch.
 Serve with salad, or in winter with roast potatoes and vegetables.
 You can also cut this up into small cubes and make a buddha-bowl style meal only served on a plate.